Austin Riley Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (122 total, 1.1 per game).
+- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (124 total, 1.1 per game).

-- Keller will aim to grab his 10th victory when he gets the start for the Pirates, his 24th of the season.
-He is 9-8 with a 4.35 ERA and 150 strikeouts through 138 2/3 innings pitched.
+- Priester (2-1 with an 8.69 ERA and 16 strikeouts in 19 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.

-- In his most recent outing on Thursday against the Milwaukee Brewers, the right-hander threw five innings, allowing eight earned runs while surrendering nine hits.
+- In his most recent time out on Saturday against the Milwaukee Brewers, the right-hander tossed four innings, giving up three earned runs while surrendering five hits.

+- In four games this season, the 22-year-old has an ERA of 8.69, with 7.3 strikeouts per nine innings.
+Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.